Malta convoys: Operation MC 8

-Operation MC 8, executed 19–21 February, delivered troops, vehicles, and stores to Malta in the cruisers Orion, Ajax and Gloucester and Tribal-class destroyers Nubian and Mohawk, covered by Barham, Valiant, Eagle, Coventry, Decoy, Hotspur, Havock, Hereward, Hero, Hasty, Ilex, Jervis, Janus and Jaguar.
+Operation MC 8, from19 to 21 February, delivered troops, vehicles and stores to Malta in the cruisers Orion, Ajax and Gloucester and Tribal-class destroyers Nubian and Mohawk, covered by Barham, Valiant, Eagle, Coventry, Decoy, Hotspur, Havock, Hereward, Hero, Hasty, Ilex, Jervis, Janus and Jaguar.

 March 1941

 Operation MC 9

-Operation MC 9 covered convoy MW 6 consisting of Perthshire, Clan Ferguson, City of Manchester and City of Lincoln, which sailed from Alexandria on 19 March, the escorts sailing a day later, covered by the Mediterranean Fleet until the night of 22/23 March.
+Operation MC 9 covered Convoy MW 6 consisting of Perthshire, Clan Ferguson, City of Manchester and City of Lincoln, which sailed from Alexandria on 19 March, the escorts sailing a day later, covered by the Mediterranean Fleet until the night of 22/23 March.
 The ships sailed by indirect routes and bad weather enabled the convoy to evade Axis air reconnaissance.
-The ships arrived at Malta, but two were bombed at their berths.
+The ships arrived at Malta but two were bombed at their berths.

 April 1941

-Operation Winch and convoy ME 7
+Operation Winch and Convoy ME 7

 Hurricanes delivered to Gibraltar on Argus were put on board Ark Royal, which sailed on 2 April, escorted by the battleship Renown, a cruiser and five destroyers.
 The Hurricanes were flown off on 3 April and all arrived, Force H returning safely to Gibraltar on 4 April.
 Stores and ammunition were run to Malta in Operations MC 8 and MC 9.
 On 18 April, the Mediterranean Fleet sailed from Alexandria to Suda Bay in Crete with Breconshire carrying oil and aviation fuel for Malta.
-Late on 19 April, the Malta Strike Force destroyers sailed with convoy ME 7 of four empty cargo ships.
+Late on 19 April, the Malta Strike Force destroyers sailed with Convoy ME 7 of four empty cargo ships.
 Breconshire made a run into Malta and the destroyers returned after joining in a shore bombardment by the main fleet.
 The cruiser Gloucester, which had a long range, joining the force.